'Children must be top priority’, says UNICEF Executive Director Henrietta Fore at end of three-day visit

 Approximately 128,000 Muslims – including about 126,000 stateless Rohingya – remain in camps or camp-like settings in central Rakhine, as a result of the violence in 2012.
 Children make up at least 53 per cent of this population.
 An additional 470,000 non-displaced stateless Rohingya are spread across 10 townships.

 In northern Rakhine, access restrictions announced by the Government in early January, following increased conflict between the Arakan Army and the Myanmar military, are affecting children in five townships.

 With close to a million Rohingya refugee children and their families living across the border in Bangladesh, Fore called on Government officials and the military to take the necessary steps to enable their safe, voluntary and dignified return while urging a lasting solution to the plight of the Rohingya people, which means addressing the root causes of the crisis inside Myanmar itself.

 In Yangon, the Executive Director spoke before business, civil society and Government leaders at the 2019 U Thant Memorial Lecture.

 “I encourage the Government and businesses alike to invest in education for all children in all states and regions,” Fore said.
 “There is no better pathway to peace than by supporting young people to shape better futures for themselves — no matter who they are, or what they’ve endured.”

-She shared elements of Generation Unlimited, a new global partnership including businesses and young people to identify and scale-up new solutions to support skills and vocational training for young people.
+She shared elements of Generation Unlimited, a new global partnership including businesses and young people to identify and scale-up new solutions to support young people’s education and skills-training.